Read facts you never knew about Audrey Hepburn:

 Audrey was fluent in English, Dutch, Spanish, French and Italian.
 Which gave her a great advantage both as an actress and a humanitarian.
 She was raised bilingually; speaking English and Dutch, which resulted in her unique accent.

 Her mother changed Audrey’s first name to Edda during the war, so she wouldn’t sound too British.
-Being English was not an asset at that time and she did not want to run the risk of Audrey being deported.
+Being English was not an asset in her native Holland at that time and she did not want to run the risk of Audrey being deported.

 When actress Paulette Goddard saw Audrey’s portfolio of pictures on a table for her consideration for the role of Gigi, she reportedly said: ‘She is too perfect.
 There has got to be something wrong, perhaps she lisps’.